 4. Who can take part in this clinical trial?

-People can take part in this trial if they are at least 18 years old and have been diagnosed with UME caused by non-infectious uveitis.
+People can take part in this trial if they are at least 2 years old and have been diagnosed with UME caused by non-infectious uveitis.
+For participants aged 2-17 years, agreement (or consent) is required from both the participants and their caregiver/legal guardian to the clinical trial treatment and checks at sites that see young people.
 People may not be able to take part in this trial if they have certain other medical conditions including eye conditions that makes the trial unsuitable for them, are currently taking or have previously received certain treatments, are pregnant or breastfeeding, or are planning to become pregnant.

 5. What treatment will participants be given in this clinical trial?

 Everyone who joins this clinical trial will be split randomly into three groups (with an equal chance of receiving one of the three treatment schedules - a 1 in 3 chance of being placed in any group) and will receive either RO7200220 at a dose of 1.0mg or RO7200220 at a dose of 0.25mg or Sham treatment.
 Participants will stay in the same treatment group and cannot switch groups during the trial.
 The clinical trial is split into two parts: